benjamincrozat/content/posts/laravel-interview-questions.md

 Understand that any business is looking for minimal efforts for maximum profits.
 Don't think your employer is some sandbox you can experiment in.

-## Laravel interview questions and answers for 3 or 5 years of experience
+## Laravel interview questions and answers

 ### What is the latest version of PHP?